-Photographer, Death Valley.
+Photographer, Desert Canyon.
 Death Valley National Park, California.
 March 30, 2016. © Copyright 2016 G Dan Mitchell – all rights reserved.

-Photographer Patricia Emerson Mitchell at work in Death Valley National Park
+Photographer Patricia Emerson Mitchell at work in a Death Valley canyon

 G Dan Mitchell is a California photographer and visual opportunist.
 His book, “California’s Fall Color: A Photographer’s Guide to Autumn in the Sierra” is available from Heyday Books and Amazon.